-1. Policy execution triggered by "special events"
+1. Rule execution triggered by "special events"

 As a "special event" can be considered an action such as card creation or blocking/unblocking of cards.

-2. Policy execution triggered by card movement
+2. Rule execution triggered by card movement

 When a card is moved to a different position, an action will be triggered (create card or subtasks, update the card details, etc.).